SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 * Picks and Amplitudes to the ``IMPORT_GROUP`` group to prevent processing by the local locator and amplitude processor
-* Origins (including its StationMagnitude and Magnitude children) to the ``LOCATION`` to allow event association.
+* Origins and FocalMechanisms to the ``LOCATION`` group to allow event association.

-* FocalMechanisms to the ``FOCMECH`` group to trigger processing by specialized applications, e.g., graphical user interfaces for strong motion analysis or tsunami risk assessment.
+A common deviation from the default is to route FocalMechanisms to the ``FOCMECH`` group to trigger processing by specialized applications, e.g., graphical user interfaces for strong motion analysis or tsunami risk assessment.

 We don't route events at all.
 With the help of :ref:`scevent` locations are either associated to existing events or will create new events with local